-Sporadic inclusion body myositis (sIBM) is the most commonly acquired myopathy in patients over the age of 50.
+Sporadic inclusion body myositis (sIBM) is the most common acquired muscle disease in patients over the age of 50.
 More men have inclusion body myositis than women, and the disease is rarely seen in people younger than 50 years of age.

 Inclusion body myositis is unlike all other forms of myositis in terms of symptoms, treatment, and who it affects.
 Symptoms of inclusion body myositis progress more slowly than the other types of myositis with weakness increasing gradually, sometimes over years.
 For this reason it is not uncommon for patients to realize that they had been experiencing symptoms for many years before they were diagnosed.